tamslo/gims-parsing/README.md

 # gims-parsing

-Parse GIMS PDF-based PGx reports :page_facing_up: to stuctured :star: alleles.
+Parse GIMS PDF-based PGx reports :page_facing_up: to stuctured :star: star alleles.

 The `gimsParsing.py` script reads all PDF files provided in the `data` directory and creates JSON files containing star allele information in the `results` directory.